eldur1/erlebnis/README.md

 ## Syntax & naming convention
 - Functions written in camelCase.
 - `r` as beginning of variable mean random.
+- No use of ; at end of line.
 ## To-do
 - Pallet to web (choose colors from pallet and use it as bg and font color)
 - Font generation